DynamoDB with Serverless Framework - The Ultimate Guide

 Lastly, the delete function is also similar.
 The only difference here is that the path

-which includes :name
+, which includes the :name

-variable, uses DELETE
+variable, uses the DELETE

 method.

-which equals to our path parameter.
+which equals our path parameter.

 Step 5 - Deploy & Test